Steering the Shift to Conversational IVR

 Once strategy is determined, the multiple technology options available for converging IVR and conversational AI platforms must be weighed.
 Organizationally, converging these channels can be challenging when different departments – with different priorities – are involved.
 Those responsible for IVR may favor a voice-first approach to customer engagement and see text chat as a separate channel, whereas those responsible for text chat may envision these solutions as a small part of the bigger AI picture.
 Leadership must ensure that both the strategy and the organizational implications of the convergence are considered.

-Know your customer: to provide a positive experience, companies must get to know their customers better in order to understand their needs and challenges.
+- Know your Customer: To provide a positive experience, companies must get to know their customers better in order to understand their needs and challenges.
 They must take a hard look at the details involved in every interaction a customer has with the business along the entire journey.

-Evaluate customer journeys: companies should scrutinize their current processes and determine which customer journeys or use cases would benefit most from the shift to conversational IVR.
+- Evaluate Customer Journeys: Companies should scrutinize their current processes and determine which customer journeys or use cases would benefit most from the shift to conversational IVR.
 Common scenarios generally account for 60% of customer issues, especially for telcos, insurers, consumer electronics suppliers and utility providers.

-Consider each customer’s perspective: not all customers have the same familiarity or level of comfort with technology and will therefore not respond to new self-service options in the same manner.
+- Consider each Customer’s Perspective: Not all customers have the same familiarity or level of comfort with technology and will therefore not respond to new self-service options in the same manner.
 Make sure to incorporate a “voice of the customer” program that incorporates customers’ feedback about their experiences and expectations into the planning process.

-Anticipate new use cases: consider any new customer journeys that must be designed to align with upcoming company initiatives or products.
+- Anticipate New Use Cases: Consider any new customer journeys that must be designed to align with upcoming company initiatives or products.
 For example, an insurance company may have multiple known customer journeys for setting premiums, onboarding customers to new policies or making claims.
 However, an insurer that is entering the Smart Home market with new products such as smart security systems will need to create an entirely new conversational flow.

-Measure effectively: as with any business initiative, the shift to conversational AI must be measured to determine its level of success.
+- Measure Effectively: As with any business initiative, the shift to conversational AI must be measured to determine its level of success.
 The goal of the move is to help the customer find the answers they are seeking in a fast and convenient way, without expending significant effort.
 A key KPI to measure this initiative is the Customer Effort Score (CES), a CX metric that uses a simple question to measure how much effort a customer must exert during an interaction with a company.
 Low effort is now seen as the key driver of customer loyalty.
 By tracking CES, businesses can make the necessary improvements to further enhance the customer experience.

 Visual communication is further revolutionizing conversational AI platforms.
 Customers can now use text, voice and images to help a virtual agent understand their problems.
 Powered by Computer Vision AI, automated visual assistants can interact in real-time video mode, enabling the customer to show their issue and receive interactive AR guidance on their smartphone screen.
 The visual virtual assistant can also provide feedback and correct the customer as required.
 For example, when unboxing a new router, a virtual technician recognizes the cables and inputs and guides the customer using AR on which cable to put where.
 It can see the customer’s physical space, advise on the optimal locations to place the router, recognize the LEDs, and help the customer complete the installation as quickly and effortlessly as possible.

 Using emerging technologies – specifically conversational AI and Computer Vision – to transform IVR from a frustrating customer experience into an effective self-service process will be a key goal of many customer-facing organizations in the coming years.
 To succeed in moving toward next-generation intent-based conversational platforms, companies should start planning how to deal with the inevitable leadership and organizational challenges and start strategizing how best to focus their efforts on the right use cases and scenarios.
 Integrating visual assistance as part of IVR optimization will lead to an enhanced ROI from a call center metric, human capital and brand loyalty perspective.